Frequently Asked Questions

 Why should I vote for you?

 First, because I’ve done this before.
-For nearly 10 years I provided oversight of a half-billion-dollar annual grant to the State of Iowa.
+For nearly 10 years I provided oversight of a 80 million annual grant to the State of Iowa.
 I know how to manage complex budgets, ask tough questions, and ensure accountability.

 Second, because I’ve been doing the work.
 I attend board meetings, monitor legislation, review policies and contracts, and speak out when risks appear.
 I don’t just talk about what needs to be done — I show up and stay engaged.